 Next season she was of age to continue with U7, no more Micro Leagues.
 Her father would be home to continue with her training and she will come back even better than before!

 Jacksonville Area Soccer Association 06/18

 Challenger Sports British Soccer Camp – 06/18

 JATA Camp – 08/18 (Check out the review here).

 U7 Fall 2018

-We are registering with two clubs for the fall season.
+We registered with two clubs for the fall season.

 Chidi and I were asked to coach Ava’s Southwest team, we agreed.
 The Lady Rockets ended the season undefeated with Ava scoring 60+ goals in about 10 games.
 The team was awarded their Championship medals after coming in first place in the November 3rd, 2018 CAMSL tournament.

-Chapter 4: Intro to Wilmington Hammerheads Youth FC
+Chapter 4: Intro to Wilmington Hammerheads Youth FC, Juniors Program